Documentation Index

 order_status | Filter to completed orders only. |

-Only include transactions with order_status of COMPLETED, DELIVERED, PICKED_UP, SHIPPED, BILLED, or ORDERED.
-Filter out CANCELLED, REFUNDED, and FAILED.FOR each transaction in sync response:
+order_status of COMPLETED, DELIVERED, PICKED_UP, SHIPPED, BILLED, or ORDERED.
+Filter out CANCELLED, REFUNDED, and FAILED.Generate the shopping list

 Expansion Path